 - 1½ ounces (45 mL) freshly squeezed lime juice

 - 1 ounce (30 mL) simple syrup see recipe in notes below

 - frozen mango sorbet

-- Combine a scooop of ice, lime juice, simple syrup, and whiter rum in a cocktail shaker.
-Cover, and shake extremely well.
+- Combine a scoop of ice, the lime juice, simple syrup, and white rum in a cocktail shaker.
+Cover and shake extremely well.
 Set aside.

 - Rub a wedge of lime along the rim of your cocktail glass (small margarita or martini glasses work well), and dip the glasses in granulated sugar.
-Place a small scoop (think melon-ball size) of mango sorbet into the bottom of the glass, and top with the daiquiri.
-Serve immediately, and preferably with a small stirrer stick–this will allow your guys to stir the sorbet into the drink as it melts.
+Place a small melon-ball size scoop of mango sorbet into the bottom of the glass, and top with the daiquiri mixture.
+Serve immediately.

 Tips for Success:

-- To make simple syrup (yield = 1/2 cup): Combine 1/2 cup granulated sugar and 1/2 cup water in a small saucepan.
+- To make simple syrup (yield = ½ cup): Combine ½ cup (100 g) granulated sugar and ½ cup (120 mL) water in a small saucepan.
 Bring to a boil, whisking until the sugar dissolves completely.
 Remove from heat and allow to cool completely before refrigerating.